thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-0.rst

    :alt: nno

-``ℕ`` has no interpretation as a proposition since there are too many proofs" - mathematicians classically dont distinguish between proofs of a single proposition.
+``ℕ`` has no interpretation as a proposition since there are "too many proofs" - mathematicians classically don't distinguish between proofs of a single proposition.
 (ZFC doesnt even mention logic internally, unlike type theory!)

-To see how to use terms of type ``ℕ``, i.e. induction on ``ℕ``, go to :ref:`quest1DependentTypes`.
+To see how to use terms of type ``ℕ``, i.e. to induct on ``ℕ``, go to :ref:`quest1DependentTypes`.

 .. _part3Universes: